Skip to main content

 The name entered on the enrolment form and verified as part of the enrolment procedures, is the one that will appear on a graduation certificate.
 Your name cannot be changed once your award has been formally agreed by the Programme Assessment Board (PAB) – unless the reasons for that change are considered exceptional.
 It is the graduate's responsibility to make sure their name is correct before their award has been agreed.

-If graduates are still receiving their awards on stage, the Graduations team will do their upmost to allow a graduate arriving late to receive their award on-stage.
+If graduates are still receiving their awards on stage, the Graduations Team will do their upmost to allow a graduate arriving late to be presented.
 However, if the presentation of awards has been completed by the time a graduate arrives, it will not be possible for them to receive their award on stage.

-Late arriving guests may be allocated seats in the Circle or Upper Circle levels no matter what the tickets state to minimise disruption to the ceremony.
+Late arriving guests will be seated in the auditorium but this may be different to what the tickets state or where other guests are located to minimise disruption to the ceremony.

 Graduates and guests who attend Kingston University graduation ceremonies give their consent to the recording and transmission of their images (still and moving) for Kingston University publicity purposes.

-The Graduations team can only offer a refund in the event of a graduate's award not being achieved in time for their ceremony.
-Graduates are advised not to purchase any guest tickets not required, as refunds cannot be offered in any other circumstances.
+The Graduations Team can only offer a refund in the event of a graduate's award not being achieved in time for their ceremony.
+Graduates are advised not to purchase any guest tickets not required, as guest tickets are non-refundable and refunds cannot be offered in any other circumstances.

 Abusive and aggressive behaviour prior to or on the day of your ceremony will not be tolerated by the Graduation Team.
-Anybody who threatens staff from the University, Rose Theatre or other graduations venues with verbal or physical aggression will not be allowed to attend their graduation ceremony or may be evicted from the building.
+Anybody who threatens staff from the University, or staff from our venues and suppliers, with verbal or physical aggression will not be allowed to attend their graduation ceremony or may be evicted from the building.